Waverley's air quality role

 Once an AQMA has been declared the council must published an Air Quality Action Plan (AQAP) showing how air quality will be improved within borough.

 Following publication of the Air Quality Action Plan in April 2009, Waverley reports annually on it's progress in implementing air quality improvement measures.

-The full versions of air quality assessment reports can be accesses from the download page under Air Quality Review and Assessment
+The full versions of all the council's air quality assessment reports can be accessed from the download page under Air Quality Review and Assessment

 Smoke and smells from garden bonfires impact on air quality.
 Find out more about garden bonfires and their impact - and Waverley's role.